strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= 0.7.1 - 2025-06-25 =
+* ENHANCEMENT: Added support for PayPal Standard and PayPal Website Payments Pro. #44 (@dparker1005)
+* ENHANCEMENT: Removed the word "Here" from the "Check Out with a Credit Card Here" message now that many credit card payments are now processed offsite. #46 (@kimwhite)

 = 0.7 - 2024-07-17 =
 * ENHANCEMENT: Added support for v3.1+ Paid Memberships Pro frontend changes.
 * ENHANCEMENT: Now respecting the "Gateway Name Label" setting in core PMPro v3.0+ for updating "Check" wording.